-We have built and currently operate three proprietary mining datacenters in the United States and two in Norway with an aggregate electricity capacity of 795MW in use as of March 31, 2023.
+We have built and currently operate three proprietary mining datacenters in the United States and two in Norway with an aggregate electricity capacity of 775MW in use as of December 31, 2022.
 We have initiated the expansion of our existing mining datacenters and expect to achieve access to a total electricity capacity of 1,524MW thereafter.
-The locations of our mining datacenters in use, under construction and "in the pipeline," as of March 31, 2023, are illustrated in the diagram below.
+The locations of our mining datacenters in use, under construction and "in the pipeline" are illustrated in the diagram below.

-- (1) As of March 31, 2023, 179MW capacity under construction to be completed - (2) As of March 31, 2023 - (3) "In the pipeline" includes 550MW power supply contracted or negotiated but not yet under active construction - Texas Mining Datacenter.
-Our mining datacenter in Rockdale, Texas became operational in February 2019 and had 563MW electricity capacity in use and 179MW electricity capacity under construction as of March 31, 2023. - Norway Mining Datacenters.
-Our mining datacenters in Fræna municipality (Molde mining datacenter) and Tydal municipality (Tydal mining datacenter), Norway became operational in December 2019 and had 134MW electricity capacity in use as of March 31, 2023.
+- (1) As of December 31, 2022, 199MW capacity under construction to be completed - (2) As of December 31, 2022 - (3) "In the pipeline" includes 550MW power supply contracted or negotiated but not yet under active construction - Texas Mining Datacenter.
+Our mining datacenter in Rockdale, Texas became operational in February 2019 and had 563MW electricity capacity in use and 179MW electricity capacity under construction as of December 31, 2022. - Norway Mining Datacenters.
+Our mining datacenters in Fræna municipality (Molde mining datacenter) and Tydal municipality (Tydal mining datacenter), Norway became operational in December 2019 and had 114MW electricity capacity in use as of December 31, 2022.
+There were also 20MW electricity capacity under construction in the Norway mining datacenters as of December 31, 2022.
 We plan to add additional 175MW of electricity capacity from the expansion of facilities of the mining datacenter in Tydal, Norway. - Tennessee Mining Datacenter.
-Our mining datacenter in Knoxville, Tennessee became operational in May 2020 and had 86MW electricity capacity in use as of March 31, 2023. - Washington Mining Datacenter.
-Our mining datacenter in Pangborn, Washington became operational in May 2018 and had 13MW electricity capacity in use as of March 31, 2023.
+Our mining datacenter in Knoxville, Tennessee became operational in May 2020 and had 86MW electricity capacity in use as of December 31, 2022. - Washington Mining Datacenter.
+Our mining datacenter in Pangborn, Washington became operational in May 2018 and had 13MW electricity capacity in use as of December 31, 2022.

 We have accumulated knowledge and expertise in the global landscape of electric power supply, which enables us to select prime locations to construct mining datacenters.
 Currently, we expect to open additional mining datacenters in Ohio and Bhutan and are negotiating power supply for these sites, as illustrated in the diagram above.
 In particular, we expect to generate 100MW out of the 550MW power supply "in the pipeline" from Bhutan, where the construction of mining datacenter is expected to begin in the second quarter of 2023 and complete in the third quarter of 2023.
-We are also exploring other sites for constructions of our mining datacenters with an initial focus on North America, Northern Europe, Central Asia and Southeast Asia.
+We are also exploring other sites for constructions of our mining datacenters with an initial focus on North America, North Europe, Central Asia and Southeast Asia